jlookup/run-tests/README.rst

 - Test function/method names must start with ``test_`` (eg, ``test_my_func()``)
 - Test class names must start with ``Test`` (eg, ``TestMyClass``)

-You can use any testing library you want, just be sure to import it in the module and follow its rules as you normally would.
+You can use any testing library or framework, just be sure to import it in the module and follow its rules as you normally would.
 You can also just use simple assert statements.